johnjosephhorton/marketgame/README.md

 This Django application runs on [Heroku][1], so it's necessary to complete the [Getting Started][2] guide if you haven't already.

-The following assumes the development machine is running on OSX.
+The following assumes the development machine is running OSX.

 Dependencies